 Investors interested in opening a company in Irelandshould know that amongst the types of companies available under the Irish legislation, there are also the Irish subsidiaries.
 The subsidiary is the most popular small or medium-sized type of company foreign investors choose to open and our specialists in company formation in Irelandcan offer assistance for opening this legal structure.

 You can observe the main characteristics of an Irish subsidiary in our scheme below:

-The first step when opening an Irish subsidiary is to prepare the Memorandum and Articles of Association of the company.
-If the foreign shareholder incorporating the subsidiary is a foreign entity a resolution for the incorporation must also be prepared.
-Once all documents are ready they must be submitted with the Commercial Registration Office in Ireland.
+The first step when opening an Irish subsidiary is to prepare the Memorandum and Articles of Associationof the company.
+If the shareholder incorporating the subsidiary is a foreign entity, a resolution for the incorporation must also be prepared.
+Once all the documents are ready they must be submitted with the Companies Registration Office (CRO) in Ireland.
 After the Commercial Register releases the Certificate of Incorporation of the new subsidiary, the registration for taxation purposes with the local tax office must be completed.

 The video below shows the main steps to follow when opening a subsidiary in Ireland:

 Call us now at +353 1 6461625to set up an appointment with our lawyers in Dublin, Ireland.
 Alternatively you can incorporate your company without traveling to Ireland.
 All our clients beneficiate from the joint expertize of local lawyers and international consultants.